superm1/FastFlowLM/docs/how-it-works.md

       panel: true
       title: "Execution phases"
       body: |
-        FastFlowLM dissects inference into deterministic phases so the runtime can pipeline work across CPU, GPU, and NPU.
+        FastFlowLM dissects inference into deterministic phases so the runtime can pipeline work on NPU.
       items:
         - heading: "Prefill turbo"
           body: |
             Token embedding, rotary math, and large matmuls are staged across contiguous tiles for the 5.2× prefill gains.
         - heading: "Token streaming"
           body: |
-            Lightweight decode kernels reuse on-chip KV blocks, hold steady at 4.8× faster than the iGPU, and avoid cache thrash.
+            Lightweight kernels reuse on-chip KV blocks, hold steady at 4.8× faster than the iGPU, and avoid cache thrash.
         - heading: "Vision + multimodal"
           body: |
             Image TTFT drops from 8 s to 4 s by overlapping patch projection with text prefill on separate compute islands.